Skip to content

 On Android: Go to Settings > Apps > Spotify > Uninstall, then reinstall from Google Play.

 On Windows/Mac: Uninstall Spotify through your system settings, then download the latest version from the Spotify website.
-If you need a full removal guide, here’s how to uninstall Spotify on Mac or Windows.
+For a thorough cleanup, see how to uninstall Spotify on Mac or Windows.

 #Offline Mode and Song Skipping

-Offline Mode restricts Spotify to only play downloaded songs.
-If a song in your queue isn’t downloaded, the app skips it silently.
-This catches a lot of people off guard.
+Offline Mode restricts Spotify to play only downloaded songs.
+Any song in your queue that isn’t downloaded will skip silently.
+This catches a lot of people off guard, especially Premium users who toggled offline once on a flight and never switched it back.

 On mobile: Tap the gear icon > Playback > turn off Offline